• Home

 My brain is still telling me at times, and for my own good I believe, that there are some rooms in my mental house that just don't have solid footing yet and if I persist after the warning, I will fall through.

-So I take a deep breath, and I lay back, or if necessary, escape from the room where too much is going on, and try to rest in the hope that this too will pass.
+So I take a deep breath, and I lay back, or if necessary, escape from situations where too much is going on, and try to rest in the hope that this too will pass.
 That the time will come when I have access to all the parts of my brain again.

 It is simply, still under re-construction.